Syllabus

 Writing Reflections

-Each write reflection should be prepared as a Google Doc.
-At the time of the first assignment, share a Google drive for this class with our TA Ellen.
+Each writing reflection should be prepared as a Google Doc.
+At the time of the first assignment, share a Google drive for this class with our TA Louisa.
 For each assignment, prepare a doc named using this convention: lastname_firstname_duedate.
-Ellen will collect each assignment directly from your drive after it is due.
+Louisa will collect each assignment directly from your drive after it is due.

 Group Projects